Aleksandr-Nvk/Aleksandr-Nvk/README.md

-Junior Unity C# developer from Ukraine.
+C# and C developer from Ukraine

-alexandr.novik2@gmail.com